 The John Genette and Andrea Dickey Genette Award is to recognize an entrepreneurial spirit in a student wishing to produce his/her own project with the intent to pursue theatre as a profession as a career actor, director or teacher.
 The winner of this renewable scholarship award is selected by the Theatre and Dance area.

 The Wilbur Moore Prize

-Established in 1989 in memory of Wilbur E. Moore, founder of what is now known as the Summer Remedial Clinics and the university's first vice president for academic affairs, for a junior who is enrolled as a major in one of the four departments: Communication, Communication Disorders, Broadcast and Cinematic Arts and Theatre and Dance.
+Established in 1989 in memory of Wilbur E. Moore, founder of what is now known as the Summer Remedial Clinics and the university's first vice president for academic affairs, for a junior who is enrolled as a major in one of the four programs: Communication, Communication Disorders, Broadcast and Cinematic Arts and Theatre and Dance.

 Doris J. Ramsey Endowed Theatre Scholarship